 OH YES OH NO WORKSHOP

-The OH YES OH NO workshop will be touring alongside the show throughout 2018.
-It is also available to book as a stand alone workshop, please contact firstname.lastname@example.org for more details.
+The OH YES OH NO workshop can tour alongside the show, or is also available to book as a stand alone workshop, please contact firstname.lastname@example.org for more details.

 ‘I don’t know the question, but sex is definitely the answer.’
 Joan Rivers